k2view-academy/K2View-Academy/articles/99_fabric_infras/devops/09_fabric_replace_admin_password.md

-# Fabric - Replace the Fabric Defulte Admin Password
+# Fabric - Replace the Fabric Default Admin Password

 ## On a Fresh New Cluster

 On the first Fabric node use the `adminInitialCredentials` file for seting the user and password for the Fabric "admin" user.
-The file will be read when Fabric start for the first time, and then deleted
+The file will be read when Fabric start for the first time, and then deleted.

 bellow is example: